How to write an Issue Paper

 An issue paper is a brief essay written to expound on a particular topic.
-An issue paper is meant to convince an individual, a division or a company, or a law-making body to take specific actions which might include coming up with policies putting in place laws in a business or company.
+An issue paper is meant to convince an individual, a division or a company, or a law-making body to take specific actions, including developing policies and putting laws in place in a business or company.

 In our essay writing experience, our tutors note that most colleges use issue papers to assess whether students have understood a certain societal or national issue.
-Click on the right button if you need to consult one of these expert graduate writers if you need personalized help.
+Click on the right button to consult one of these expert graduate writers if you need personalized help.

-This task of writing an issue paper requires you to summarize what you have studied about an issue or a challenge you have encountered in your field.
-You then take a position and argue in a way that will lead to an action being taken or a relevant policy being put in place.
+Writing an issue paper requires you to summarize what you have studied about an issue or a challenge you have encountered in your field.
+You then take a position and argue in a way that will lead to an action or a relevant policy being put in place.

 This guide will examine how to write an issue paper under the following titles: